M1sha90/M1sha90/README.md

 - 👋 Hi, I’m @M1sha90
 - 👀 I’m interested in games and servers
-- 🌱 I’m currently learning Pynthon and Ruby on rails
+- 🌱 I’m currently learning Python and Git
 - 💞️ I’m looking to collaborate on indie games
 - 📫 How to reach me zulov.iosiv@gmail.com or discord M1sha #5013